RuhAm/T-REx/README.md

-3.1. the *.vcf* file needs to be converted into *.ms* files using the following command.
+3.1.1 The *.vcf* file needs to be converted into *.ms* files using the following command.

    ```sh
    $ Python3 VCF_ms.py <name of the VCF file>